MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 # Shutting down the world

-It's not perfect yet as the bunny will still respond every so slightly to touch and the world will continue to scroll by.
+It's not perfect yet as the bunny will still respond ever so slightly to touch and the world will continue to scroll by.

 To disable scrolling and touch, you can once again make use of the *gameState* property.